 We advise that you let anyone you are nominating know that you have done so at your own discretion.
 It is not compulsory to do so but it is usually best to inform them in advance so they are not caught off-guard if they are shortlisted.
 It’s also an opportunity to let them know what fantastic work they have done!

 The Awards are cost neutral to the Civil Service, as all costs are covered by Dods, who run the event, through advertising and sponsorship from outside the Civil Service.

 Why have some categories been changed?

-The awards have been refreshed and modernised to reflect the priorities of the Civil Service.
+The awards categories are reviewed every year and are refreshed and modernised to reflect the priorities of the Civil Service.

 Do you have any examples of nominations which have been successful?